 - By road from Aswan.

 You can travel to Abu Simbel at any time between sunrise and sunset.
 By road, it will take you approximately three hours to get there and three hours back.
 Most people travel very early in the morning to avoid the heat.
-Abu Simbel is located close to the Sudan border and the is one of the hottest area in Egypt
+Abu Simbel is located close to the Sudan border and is one of the hottest area in Egypt

 - By air from Aswan or Cairo with a stop over in Aswan

-Aswan airport is approx 16 kms away from the city center in Aswan.
+Aswan airport is approximately 16 kms away from the city center in Aswan.
 There are 3-4 daily flights operated by EgyptAir Express and Air Cairo from Aswan to Abu Simbel .
 The ticket prices for these flights typically vary from 2000 EGP to 2500 EGP depending on the time of booking and seat availability.
 A domestic flight from Aswan gets you there in approximately 30 minutes and you can spend about 2 hours at the temples.
-There is few Hotels in Abu Simbel if you opt to stay overnight.
+There are few Hotels in Abu Simbel if you opt to stay overnight.
 Many people chose to go as a day trip as there is nothing much to do apart from the Temple.